 Finish to Finish (FF)

 When one activity finishes, the following activity will also finish.
-The starts of the activities do not have to be the same, and at least part of these activities will be performed in parallel.
+The start of the activities do not have to be the same.
+At least part of these activities will be performed in parallel.

 Start to Finish (SF)